0x00019913/0x00019913/_posts/2017-04-11-meshy-how-to.markdown

 ### To size

-Scale the mesh to the given size on an axis; if the `scaleOnAllAxes` checkbox is checked, the model will be scaled on the other two axes, `meshy` will apply the scaling to the other axes as well.
+Scale the mesh to the given size on an axis; if the `scaleOnAllAxes` checkbox is checked, `meshy` will apply the same scaling to the other axes.

 ### To measurement